influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.6/guides/dashboard-template-variables.md

 ```

 #### Tag key variable use cases
----
+Tag key template variables are great if you want to quickly switch between tag key visualizations in a given measurement.

 ### Tag Values
 Vary the target [tag value](/influxdb/latest/concepts/glossary/#tag-value).

 _**Tag value meta query**_
-Tag value template variable use the following meta query to return an array of all the values associated with a given tag key in a specified measurement and database.
+Tag value template variables use the following meta query to return an array of all values associated with a given tag key in a specified measurement and database.

 ```sql
 SHOW TAG VALUES ON database_name FROM measurement_name WITH KEY tag_key